EMIjess/evalwaterfallr/README.md

 Motivation
 ----------

-This package is intended to provide a simple visualization of performance for energy efficiency programs, as argued by Kasman et al. (2015).
-In energy efficiency, expected program impacts are reported (*ex ante*) and then later evaluated (*ex post*).
-The evaluated savings, when different from the reported values, are generally accompanied with reasons or factors/parameters explaining the source of changes.
-However, the order in which the factors are presented can influence how important each factor appears.
-Permuting the factors to order independent values removes the bias of order.
+This package provides a simple visualization tool for the display of energy efficiency program evaluation results as argued by Kasman et al. (2015).
+Differences between claimed (*ex ante*) and evaluated (*ex post*) savings are most informative and actionable if the reasons behind discrepancies are quantified and reported.
+A best practice for reporting variations in ex ante and ex post savings is the use of dimensionless multiplicative impact parameters, such as an Hours of Use (HOU) factor that gives the ratio of ex post HOU to ex ante HOU.
+When impact parameters are reported in this manner, a powerful visualization of quantified discrepancies is made possible.
+However, the magnitude of a savings discrepancy associated with a given impact parameter is dependent upon the other impact parameters.
+The interdependence of impact parameter savings adjustments also creates an issue of order-dependence when constructing a graphical representation of ex ante/ex post adjustment.
+The permutation procedure in Kasman et al. (2015) ensures that graphics are order-independent and normalized.

-For an explicit example (taken from Kasman et al. (2015)), consider a lighting program with the following key values provided:
+From that paper, consider a lighting program with the following key values provided:

 ``` r
 Gross.XA <- 100 # reported Gross Savings (arbitrary units)